 Several current trends are shaping the future of embedded AI, addressing challenges and unlocking new possibilities:

 • TinyML:The development of extremely small, low-power AI models allows even the tiniest devices, like microcontrollers, to perform tasks such as voice recognition or anomaly detection.
-TinyML frameworks like Edge Impulse enable developers to deploy models on devices with as little as 100 KB of memory.
+TinyML frameworks like Edge Impulse enable developers to deploy models on devices with as little as 100 KB of memory, making real-time AI on embedded devices a practical reality rather than a research aspiration.

 • Federated Learning: This approach trains AI models collaboratively across devices without sharing sensitive data, enhancing privacy.
 For example, a smart home device can improve its model locally while contributing to a global model, protecting user data.